RushilMahadevu/scorpio/README.md

 # <img src="./public/favicon.svg" alt="Scorpio Logo" width="24" /> Scorpio

 Scorpio is a modern, space-inspired physics learning platform designed to help students and teachers collaborate, assign, and grade assignments with ease.
+Built with research-grade AI tutoring capabilities, it enables systematic testing of educational AI design patterns.
 Explore the cosmos of knowledge with interactive tools, real-time feedback, and a stellar user experience.

 ## Overview